 Filming on Public Lands

-Attached is information to assist Filming Industry Customers in obtaining a permit to film on public lands in the California Desert Conservation Area.
-On separate pages is information on
+The following links provide information to assist Filming Industry Customers in obtaining a permit to film on public lands in the California Desert Conservation Area.

 4. Public Law 106 - 206 Commericial Filming